 Finding Missing Persons With DNA DNA testing can be a very powerful tool to help fill in the blanks in your family tree.
 But how helpful can it really be when you know absolutely nothing about the person you are trying to find?
 As it turns out, with the right techniques and a careful search, your DNA might be able to tell you more than you think.

-Your Slice of the Pie Have questions about your ethnic origins?
+Your Slice of the DNA Pie Have questions about your ethnic origins?
 Just want to know what all the maps and percentages mean?
 This is the place.
 We will cover all major testing companies, and AncestryDNA's Genetic Communities tool.

 The Combined Power of YDNA and Autosomal DNA: A Case Study This case study integrating YDNA and autosomal DNA testing can teach you how to navigate your own DNA.

 Three Next Steps for Your DNA Test Results Long lists of matches and multiple buttons and graphs at your DNA testing company can often lead to information overload.
 But not all of the thousands of matches on your DNA match list are important, and not all the buttons are useful.
-Learn how to leverage your admixture results, the reports from your testing company, and the Shared Matches tool to slim down your match list into a more manageable, and useful number.
+Learn how to leverage your admixture results, the reports from your testing company, and the Shared Matches tool to slim down your match list and begin making genealogical discoveries with your DNA test results.

 Your Pedigree is Full?
 There is Still Room For DNA.
 With many finding parents and siblings and long lost grandparents thanks to the power of DNA testing, you may have the impression that Genetic Genealogy is only for those with limited genealogy.
 However, that is not the case!
 Those with especially conspicuous ancestors can still benefit from the results of DNA testing.
 We will cover how to use your test results to verify your known family history, how to use it to get younger generations involved in family history, how to use it to explore your health, and much more!